SzaroBury/SimpleLibraryAPI/README.md

-# Simple API for library staff
+# Simple API for library staff (work in progress)

-### Features:
+### Target Features:
-- CRUD operations for all entities with diffrent accesability (diffrent endpoints available for three diffrent API keys)
+- CRUD operations for all entities with diffrent accesability.
+- Diffrent endpoints available for three diffrent API keys.
 - Searching books by: word, availbility, relaese date, author and category.
 - Logging information in the console

+### Installation:
+- dotnet run --project .\src\APIServer
+- To open full API documentation: 'https://localhost:7299/swagger'

-### Still to do:
+### Technicalities:
-- Check if copy of book is available
--	Check how many copies of the book are available
--	Readers can have borrowed only specific number of books in the time
+- .NET Core 8.0
+- Entity Framework Core
+- MS SQL Server
-- End Borrowing
+- Swagger 7.1
+- Unit tests with Xunit and Moq

 ### Projects in the solution:
-- ApiServer - controllers and business logic
+- ApiServer - controllers
+- Core - services, interfaces
-- Entities - model, interfaces, enumerations
+- Entities - model, DTOs, enumerations
 - RepositoryEF - connection to the database
-- ApiServer.Tests - unit tests
+- Core.Tests - unit tests of the Core project

 ### Entities in the system:
 - Author